-I have a complex relationship with the idea of reviewing books but I have just read the most brilliant reviews and while he’s a book seller and well schooled in the art of describing a book in a nutshell.
+I have a complex relationship with the idea of reviewing books but I have just read the most brilliant reviews and while he’s a bookseller and well schooled in the art of describing a book in a nutshell.
 I figured, why not?
-I can do that to.
-To read more about this expert’s brilliant reviews you’ll need to check out the post The key to a good review? – Keep it brief!
+I can do that too.
+To read more about this expert’s brilliant reviews you’ll need to check out the post.
+The key to a good review? – Keep it brief!

 WHAT I’D LIKE TO BE READING NOW

 The Power – Naomi Alderman.
 I was given this book by my mother, thank you G-Ma and since getting it I’ve picked up on the buzz.